Inventory2

 • Reduced autonomy: Adopting a purchase order approval process may cause some employees to feel constrained and less motivated to make their own decisions.
 This may lead to reduced innovation within your company.

-When you want to automate your purchase order approval process, turn to inFlow. inFlow is powerful cloud-based inventory software that can automate your entire PO and invoicing process and help you better manage your inventory.
+When you want purchase order software for small business teams that need approval controls, turn to inFlow. inFlow is powerful cloud-based inventory software that can automate your entire PO and invoicing process and help you better manage your inventory.

 inFlow Feature: PO Approvals

-inFlow lets you set approvers and approval limits, streamlines the purchase order workflow, tracks the process of all purchase orders, and makes receiving a breeze.
+inFlow purchase order approvals let you set approvers and approval limits, streamline the purchase order workflow, track every PO, and make receiving a breeze.
 You’ll know exactly what you have on hand and when to reorder while reducing wasteful purchases.

 Try inFlow for free